- Work Areas and Site Schedules: Overview

 Of course, you won't always know which parts of your site design you will need to include in a schedule until after you have started – or even completed – your drawing.
 In these cases, you can also create a Work Area of an existing portion of your drawing.
 You can then run a schedule for only items included in that area.

-Limiting Site Schedules to One or More Work Areas
+Limiting Site Schedules to One or All Work Areas

-Once you have created separate work areas for different portions of your design that contain different site items, you can then generate a separate schedule for each Work Area.
+Once you've created separate Work Areas for different portions of your design that contain different site items, you can easily generate a separate schedule for each Work Area, or one schedule showing all Work Areas.

 If you generate any of the site schedules for a drawing with multiple Work Areas, the cursor will turn into a pickbox and the CAD Command line will prompt you to: